alex1092/portfolio/README.md

 #### Deployable Site: https://alex1092.github.io/portfolio/

 ## Purpose
-This portfolio was devloped as a way to showcase my skills as a developer and to show work ive done.
-It contains a contact me form, Information about me, a blog page.
-And links to my social media.
+This portfolio was devloped as a way to showcase my skills as a developer and to show work I have done.
+It contains a contact me form, information about me, my blog page and links to my social media.

 ## features and functionality
 The design is responsive and accesablble.
 It features a fixed navigation bar, css animations and a contact form.